stefaleon/CSharp-Intermediate/README.md

 - With inheritance, we write code once and re-use it without the need to type all that code again.

 - With interfaces, we simply declare the members the implementing class should contain.
 Then we need to type all that declaration along with the actual implementation in that class.
-So, code is not inherited, even the declaration of the members!
+So, code is not inherited, and even the declaration of the members has to be repeated in the implementation of the interface in the class!

+* Code reusability is not related to the concept of interfaces.
+Interfaces are instead contracts that classes conform to.

+* The misconception is due to the similar syntax with the colon usage in the class declaration, either for inheritance from a base class `: SomeBaseClass`, or for implementing an interface ` : ISomeInterface`.
+But **it is fundamentally wrong** to say that a class **inherits from** an interface.
+A class **implements** one or more interfaces.

+### Interfaces and open/closed principle

+* In object-oriented programming, the **open/closed principle (OCP)** states that *"software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification"* that is, such an entity can allow its behavior to be extended without modifying its source code.

+* The use of interfaces in a program promotes the implementation of the open/closed principle.

+### Interfaces and Polymorphism

+* Interfaces can be used in order to provide polymorphic behavior to a program.

+* Different classes may implement the same interface method.
+Then different versions of this method can be called at runtime.
+These versions match the various method implementations described in the class bodies of the different objects that call the method.